Kiwai language: Nouns

 Derivation is by prefixing and/or suffixing.
 For example, verbal nouns are created by prefixing k- to the verb word-base.

 Adjectives

 Like all other languages in the Torres Strait area as well as Torres Strait Creole, adjectives precede nouns.
 Various derived adjectives exist, such as Verbal Adjectives, Proprietive, Negative, Similative, and Assertative.

 Interrogatives can be created using the Interrogative Prefix.

 Pronouns

 Personal pronouns indicate person and number (singular, dual, plural, trial), do not indicate gender, and are declined for case, including the ergative and genitive.
 The 1st person non-singular, unlike other languages in the area, does not distinguish inclusive and exclusive.

 Verbs

-Verbs are highly complex, consisting of a "verbal word-base" and various prefixes and suffixes, amrkjing for tense, aspect, mood and cross-marking for subject and object.
+Verbs are highly complex, consisting of a "verbal word-base" and various prefixes and suffixes, marking for tense, aspect, mood and cross-marking for subject and object.
 Verbal Word-Bases always begin and end with a vowel or a diphthong.
 It is the simplest form of a verb that is used in speech forms.